Countries scramble to track passengers of hantavirus-hit cruise ship

 Google Preferred Source badge

-Dutch airline KLM on May 6 said that it had taken the woman off a plane in Johannesburg on April 25 due to her deteriorating medical condition.
+Dutch airline KLM on May 6 said it had taken the Dutch woman off a plane in Johannesburg on April 25 due to her deteriorating medical condition.
+She died before she could reach the Netherlands.

-According to broadcaster RTL, a KLM stewardess who had been in contact with her has now been admitted to a hospital in Amsterdam after showing possible symptoms of a hantavirus infection.
+According to broadcaster RTL, a KLM stewardess who had been in contact with her has now been hospitalised in Amsterdam after showing possible symptoms of a hantavirus infection.
+The Dutch Health Ministry did not confirm that the woman being tested is a KLM stewardess, and neither did the airline.

 Argentina’s Health Ministry has said it will carry out rodent trapping and analysis in the southern city of Ushuaia, the origin point of the cruise ship.

 Once in Tenerife, if they are still healthy, all non-Spanish citizens will be repatriated to their countries, while 14 Spanish passengers will be quarantined in a military hospital in Madrid.
+REUTERS

 See more on